-- Before working on the battery, switch off the engine, the ignition and all electrical devices then disconnect the negative connection on the battery. - Keep children away from acid and the battery itself! - Wear eye protection. - Battery acid is very corrosive and caustic.
+- Before working on the battery, switch off the engine, the ignition and all electrical devices then disconnect the negative connection on the battery. - .
+Keep children away from acid and the battery itself! - · Wear eye protection. - Battery acid is very corrosive and caustic.
 It can burn skin and cause blindness.
-When handling the battery, protect yourself from splashes of acids, above all your hands, arms and face. - Do not smoke and never work close to places exposed to flames or sparks. - Avoid sparks and electrostatic discharges when working with cables and electrical devices. - · Never short the battery terminals. - Never use a damaged battery.
+When handling the battery, protect yourself from splashes of acids, above all your hands, arms and face. - Do not smoke and never work close to places exposed to flames or sparks. - Avoid sparks and electrostatic discharges when working with cables and electrical devices. - Never short the battery terminals. - Never use a damaged battery.
 It can explode.
 Replace a damaged battery immediately. - Replaced damaged or frozen batteries as soon as possible.
-A flat battery can also freeze at temperatures close to 0 °C (+32 °F). - For vehicles with the battery in the luggage compartment: Check that the battery gas ventilation hose is securely attached.
+A flat battery can freeze at temperatures around 0°C (+32°F). - Vehicles with the battery in the luggage compartment: Ensure that the battery ventilation hose is correctly secured.